Will Marquette cover the spread vs. Rider? Betting Trends, Record ATS

 Additional Marquette vs Rider Insights & Trends

-- Last year, the Golden Eagles scored 79.3 points per game, 11.7 more points than the 67.6 the Broncs allowed.
+- Last year, the 79.3 points per game the Golden Eagles recorded were 11.7 more points than the Broncs allowed (67.6).

-- Marquette had a 19-10 record against the spread and a 24-5 record overall last season when scoring more than 67.6 points.
+- Marquette had a 19-10 record against the spread and a 24-5 record overall last season when putting up more than 67.6 points.

-- The Broncs averaged only 0.1 fewer points per game last year (70.2) than the Golden Eagles gave up to opponents (70.3).
+- The Broncs' 70.2 points per game last year were just 0.1 fewer points than the 70.3 the Golden Eagles gave up to opponents.

-- Rider went 8-3 against the spread and 7-5 overall when it scored more than 70.3 points last season.
+- Rider put together an 8-3 ATS record and a 7-5 overall record last season in games it scored more than 70.3 points.

 Bet on this or any college basketball matchup at BetMGM